ejduwell/batchScratcher/README.md

 - Allows **sub-selection of files and folders** (e.g., by extension or ignore patterns) so only necessary code/data are transferred, reducing transfer time and overhead.

 ### 🚀 Remote Batch Submission with Intuitive SLURM Options
-- Automates **SLURM header construction** by letting users specify resources like CPUs, memory, GPUs, and time limits through intuitive parameters — eliminating the need to manually concatenate header flags into a single string.
+- Automates **SLURM header construction** by letting users specify resources like CPUs, memory, GPUs, and time limits through intuitive parameters — eliminating the need to manually concatenate header flags into one long space-separated string.
 - Submits MATLAB batch jobs using a specified cluster profile while handling SSH and SLURM integration details under the hood.
 - Makes it straightforward to request GPUs or multi-CPU resources for jobs that internally use `parpool`, `parfor`, or other parallel features.